 Roofing Tear-off Dumpster Sizing by Squares

 How big a roll-off do you actually need for a roof tear-off in New Bedford?
-Most homeowners select our 20-yard container: one square of asphalt shingles equals two-thirds of a cubic yard.
-Tonnage often limits the load; therefore, a low-wall roll-off helps manage weight.
-We set the bin for your cleanup across Bristol, keeping the process simple.
+Most contractors calculate by square count: one square of asphalt shingles roughly equals two-thirds of a cubic yard.
+Our low-wall 20-yard container handles 25 squares; the tonnage is heavy, but the bin fits nicely on residential sites across Bristol.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a New Bedford residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.